jwgmeligmeyling/blaze-persistence-querydsl/README.md

 ## What is it?

 This is a proof of concept for a QueryDSL wrapper for Blaze-Persistence.
+It currently supports the following:

+* CTE's and Recursive CTE's
+* Values clauses
+* Window functions
+* `group_agg` support
+* Utility methods for date/time

 Features for future consideration:

-* CTE support
 * Set operation support
-* Utility methods for date/time
-* `group_agg` support
-* Window function support

-In its current state this wrapper only supports the standard JPQL / QueryDSL operations, but executes these through Blaze-Persistence's CriteriaBuilder API.
+This wrapper executes QueryDSL queries through Blaze-Persistence's CriteriaBuilder API and benefits from the strong Blaze-Persistence query benefits.

 An alternative approach for QueryDSL integration was already demonstrated in PR https://github.com/Blazebit/blaze-persistence/pull/744.
 The approach in this repository intends to use the standard QueryDSL API's instead.